thingsdb/ThingsDocs/v1/content/data-types/task/args.md

 ### Example

-> This code will will be called every minute for 10 times and then it the timer will be removed.
+> This code will will be called every minute for 10 times and then the task will be removed.

 ```thingsdb,json_response
 t = task(